 Q: I’m having trouble with the online application form.
 What should I do?

 A: Email education [AT] art21.org and describe the issue.
-Some one will respond to you.
+We will respond to all inquiries.

-Q: Is graduate credit or professional development credit available for Art21 Educators?
+Q: Is graduate credit available for ART21 Educators?

 A: The program is primarily oriented towards K–12 classroom teachers but we are open to applicants representing varied institutional perspectives.
 We do recommend that all applicants have a teaching context in which to apply programmatic resources and learning.
 If you do apply from another educational context, please tell us how you anticipate benefiting from the program and applying the program to your specific work and teaching.

-Q: Can I apply to Art21 Educators if I am an educator living outside the United States or Canada?
+Q: Can I apply to ART21 Educators if I am an educator living outside the United States, Canada, or Mexico?

-A: Unfortunately we are only able to accept educators teaching in the United States and Canda at this time.
+A: Unfortunately we are only able to accept educators teaching in the United States, Canada, and Mexico at this time.

-A: Yes and no. Art21 Educators is a year-long commitment that kicks off with what we call the “Summer Institute.”
-This is an intensive six days of workshops, studio visits, guest presentations, and curriculum planning.
-Art21 Educators continues during the academic year with monthly webinars and an active social networking website to follow up after the Summer Institute.
+A: Yes and no. ART21 Educators is a year-long commitment that kicks off with what we call the “Summer Institute.”
+This is an intensive six and a half days of workshops, studio visits, guest presentations, and curriculum planning.
+ART21 Educators continues during the academic year with monthly webinar forums and social networking applications to further the work from the Summer Institute.
 During the school year participants complete assignments, write, plan, and implement curriculum in their classrooms.
-They also document (using video, photography, and writing) and share their work, as well as receive feedback from peers and Art21 Education staff to enhance and improve their teaching.
+They also document (using video, photography, and writing) and share their work, as well as receive feedback from peers and ART21 Education staff to enhance and improve their teaching.

 Q: I am a graduate student in art education and would like to observe the Summer Institute as part of my research.
 Would this be possible?